IBM/swift-web-app/README.md

 In the root of this project, first build the application using `swift build`. `swift run` will launch the application and render it at `http://localhost:8080`.

-#### IBM Cloud development tools
+#### IBM Cloud Developer Tools

-1. Install [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli/index.html#overview) on your machine
+Install [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli/index.html#overview) on your machine by using the following installation command: `curl -sL https://ibm.biz/idt-installer | bash`.
-2. Install the plugin with: `ibmcloud plugin install dev -r "IBM Cloud"`

 Your application will be compiled with Docker containers.
 To compile and run your app, run: